 You can get a pH bottle from the nearest pharmacy or health food store (you can get it online too).
 Follow the instructions as to how many drops you can add to water.
 The drops contain alkaline minerals that can alkalize your water.

-All good.
+You can get your alkaline water from any grocery or health food store.
+Or you can even buy it online.
 But what’s the big deal with alkaline water?
 And most importantly, is the alkaline water that you get in the market really natural?

 Is Your Alkaline Water Natural Or Artificial?